 Grants that compensate the Group for expenses incurred such as research and development, employment and training are recognised as income in the statement of operations on a systematic basis in the same periods in which the expenses are incurred.
-Grants that compensate the Group for the cost of an asset are recognised in the statement of operations as other operating income on a systematic basis over the useful life of the asset.
+Grants that compensate the Group for the cost of an asset are recognised in the statement of operations on a systematic basis over the useful life of the asset.
+R&D tax credits claimed from tax authorities are credited to the taxation line in the consolidated statement of operations.